| ACADEMICS | Additional Learning Opportunities | Study Away

 You can choose to study away through one of over 300 opportunities around the world for as short as a week or as long as an academic year.

-Faculty-led programs are short-term trips (1 to 3 weeks) led by WSU faculty members.
+Faculty-led programs are short-term trips (1 to 3 weeks) led by Worcester State faculty members.
 They integrate international travel and field research with classroom experience.
-Programs run in January, March, May, June, and December.
-Upcoming destinations include Dominican Republic, El Salvador, France, India, and Spain.
+Programs usually run in January, March, May, June, and December.
+Upcoming destinations include Dominican Republic, El Salvador, Czech Repbublic, India, Ireland, and Portugal.

 You can study abroad at exchange partner institutions in the Czech Republic, China, England, Portugal, South Korea, and Thailand for a semester or academic year while paying Worcester State University tuition and fees.